jhu-ep-coursera/fullstack-course4/FAQ.md

 ![Select cope of clone location](images/GitHubCopyCloneLink.png)

 #### **Q: Where is the “Launch automatic page generator” button?
 The page looks different than what is shown in the video.**
 A: Yes, GitHub has changed the way how GitHub Pages are created.
-They now removed the "Launch automatic page generator" button.
+They have removed the "Launch automatic page generator" button.
 Instead, they allow you to host your pages in the branch of your choice.

 This is what you will see when you go to the Settings page of your repo.
 ![GitHub Pages Settings](images/GitHubPagesSettings.png)